jmcfarlane/chula/docs/about.rst

 The roadmap right now is pretty small.
 Here are the features I'm currently thinking about:

-  1. Logging - This needs to happen sooner or later
-  2. Implementing a regex based mapper (see: `Getting Started`_)
-  3. Profiling - profilng of both Chula and apps running on it
+1. Profiling - profilng of both Chula and apps running on it
-  4. Support for MySQL_ based session.
-Currently only PostgreSQL_ is supported.
+#.
+Support for MySQL_ based session.
+Currently only PostgreSQL_ and
+   CouchDB are supported.
 With either backend Memcached_ will continue to be used.

 Who's using it
 ++++++++++++++